The Irredeemable Shag

 Max Romero came to comic book fandom through an alchemical mix of Spider-Man cartoons and Superman: The Movie, but mostly by spending countless hours as a kid sitting in his aunt’s bookstore reading Bronze Age comics and eating cookies.
 He’s loved comics ever since (and cookies).
 He’s a former professional journalist, and today continues to work as a freelance copy editor and writer.
 Max — a longtime fan of Plastic Man — is the host of PLASTICAST, and the writer and curator of the blog Eeyow, It’s Plastic Man!
 He’s also the writer of the tragically neglected blog Great Caesar’s Post!, where he spent an inordinate amount of time talking about the Human Fly.

-Nathaniel Wayne had the privilege of being raised on Star Wars and Ghostbusters and then misfortune to get into comic books during the 90s.
-This cranky before his time ranter on all things geek finds his joy in Doctor Who, animated films, and his still functioning Super Nintendo Entertainment System.
-On the Fire and Water Network he co-hosts Punch Like A Girl and guests on other shows whenever he gets sufficient blackmail material on any given host.
-His other rambling works can be found under the moniker Council of Geeks, which boasts a podcast feed and YouTube Channel under that name.
+Nathaniel Wayne had the privilege of being raised on Star Wars and Ghostbusters as a child and then the misfortune to get into comic books as a pre-teen during the 90s.
+This cranky before their time ranter on all things geek finds their joy in Doctor Who, animated films, and their still functioning Super Nintendo Entertainment System.
+On the Fire and Water Network they co-hosts Punch Like A Girl and guests on other shows whenever they get sufficient blackmail material on any given host.
+Their other rambling works can be found under the moniker Council of Geeks, which boasts a podcast feed and YouTube Channel under that name.

 Anywho…Bass Levesque…likes comics and movies and has a weird French Canadian accent.